Rolwaling and Lapche valley

 4. Permits: Gaurishankar Conservation Permit

-5. Accommodation: Camping, basic homestays.
+5. Accommodation: camping, basic homestays.

 6. Start/End Point: Chhetchhet

-See Details of Tsho Rolpa Trek.
+See Details of the Tsho Rolpa Trek.

 Trekking Peaks of Rolwaling, Gaurishankar Region